 It was a full moon in Pisces this week, so I don’t need to tell you that this particular horoscope stirred up some intense emotions.
 Luckily for me I was coolly prepared by already maintaining a lifestyle of nonstop emotional intensity!
 Also luckily there were lots of nice things going on, like eating a giant pretzel Momofuku cake for my girl Kate’s birthday, dressing up as Columbia for a special screening of Rocky Horror at work, more pats with Percy the corgi, and discovering and then watching the entirety of in one evening, the truly heart-wrenchingly delightful TV show Faking It.
-It was also the excellent Tim’s birthday, and I made him this peach balsamic barbecue sauce as a present (what is our friendship if it cannot withstand my coming out and ending our engagement?)
+It was also the excellent Tim’s birthday, and I made him this peach balsamic barbecue sauce as a present.
 I had a half tin of peaches in the fridge and many spices and condiments in the pantry and a budget that stretched to one small red onion.
 This recipe that I found appealed to me because of all these reasons, but also there’s something oddly pleasing about making your own preserves and sauces and such, and I thought the peachiness might add a sweet, summery Americana vibe to something already so very American.
 (Also…I had half a can of peaches in the fridge.)

 Apologies for including a fiddly specialty ingredient like liquid smoke, but it’s not that hard to get hold of a bottle of it in fancy food shops or online, and if you like things to taste smokey then you can either find some or sigh perpetually about how nothing tastes smokey.
 (That’s as much tough love as I can possibly muster: buy this thing if you like, but only maybe, and either way I’m sorry.)
 If you can’t find it you’ll still have a deliciously peachy sweet-sour sauce, but as soon as the liquid smoke is stirred in it suddenly becomes like sunshine on your shoulders and protein seared on magma-hot metal (said protein could be tofu, I’m easy) and your hair being scented like woodchips for days and being ravenous and everything taking so, so long to be cooked through so you have to drink a lot of beer while you wait.
 So like, you might want to get some.